defold/doc/docs/en/shared/linux-faq.md

   $ ./Defold
   ```

-I can't create a new branch for my project on Linux.

-: Make sure that you have *libssl 0.9.8* installed on your machine.
-Some distributions come with a later version, but Defold needs version *0.9.8*.

-When I try to run my game on Linux, the engine doesn't start.
+Q: Why doesn't my Defold game start when I try to run it on Linux?

-: Check the console output in the editor.
+: A: Check the console output in the editor.
 If you get the following message:

   ```
   dmengine: error while loading shared libraries: libopenal.so.1: cannot open shared object file: No such file or directory